UK SETI Research Network

 List of membersPRESENT ACTIVITY OF THE UKSRN

-September 2014The second annual meeting of the UKSRN - UKSRN2014 - will be held on September 11 and 12th 2014 at Birkbeck College in London.
+September 2014The second annual meeting of the UKSRN - UKSRN2014 - was held on September 11 and 12th 2014 at Birkbeck College in London.
 For details of this see the website.

 We are presently turning our informal grouping into a proper 'Network'.
 We are considering funding options and planning a further meeting early in 2014.

 There is a Facebook page 'setinam2013' and a Twitter hashtag -- 'setinam2013'.

 The last UK-wide meeting on SETI was at the Royal Society Kavli Centre, as long ago as October 2010, so now, after this two and a half year gap, this was an appropriate time for a UK SETI meeting.

 Some 14 active SETI academics attended, plus a considerable audience.